Cathy Tie: Career

+Personal life

+Cathy Tie married Chinese biophysicist Dr. He Jiankui in April 2025, shortly after naming his new company "Cathy Medicine".
+The couple shared wedding photos on social media in May 2025.
+In a phone interview with MIT Technology Review, Tie declined to say if she and He are legally married.
+She also confirmed she celebrated a wedding in July 2024 with someone else in California but said they broke up after a few months; she also declined to describe the legal status of that marriage.
+In the phone interview, Tie emphasized that her relationship with He is genuine: “I wouldn’t marry him if I wasn’t in love with him.”
+On July 24, 2025, Tie announced on X that He and she separated.

 Awards

 In 2015, Tie was selected as a Thiel Fellow.
 That same year, she and Ranomics co-founder Leo Wan won a $100K USD incubator mentorship through SOSV's incubator IndieBio.
 In 2017, the Kairos Society chose Ranomics as one of its "Kairos 50" for "improving the understanding of human genetics."
 In 2018, Forbes magazine listed Tie as one of its Healthcare "30 under 30".
 In 2019, Forbes also included Tie among its "30 under 30" innovators in Canada.